smritiu2004/Evolution-of-Egyptian-Hieroglyphs-and-Sentiment-Analysis/README.md

 - I made some attempts to find transliterations and their corresponding English texts - but access to such documents were limited due to a requirement for subscriptions, or some of it was not accessible at all even after a lot of searching for databases.

+## Ways it could be approached

+I have been considering two different ways this research could be pursued

+1. To use CLTK (Classical Language Tool Kit) which can help in lemmatizing and tokenising the Latin transliterations of prominent texts used in each Period and then later perform sentiment analysis.
+2. The second but more tedious way I was thinking of is direct OCR of hieroglyphs to study if sentiments can be directly picked.

+I am still working on it and may add points here in the future, but I am going to need to collaborate and need more resources than I have access to right now

+## A Personal Note

+The idea for this coursework was already forming before the assignment scaffolding even existed.
+It started in my second lecture of the Data Mining module, when our professor was discussing Ancient Chinese and the discrete nature of its characters.
+I was excited at the thought of applying sentiment analysis to Chinese, but at the same time I had just booked tickets to see Dune: Part Two for the second time.

+Walking out of that film, I was fascinated by the desert setting and carried away by Hans Zimmer’s soundtrack, which quickly became the background score to my everyday university life.
+The sound matched the simplicity I was craving, while also holding a richness hidden in the dunes.
+That mood somehow pushed me toward hieroglyphs.

+As I kept learning about Ancient Chinese, I noticed similarities with Egyptian hieroglyphs, and that’s when I realised it might be possible to test whether sentiment analysis could work on hieroglyphic texts.